 Banks prefer to lend to borrowers with good to excellent credit scores, and will rarely work with a business owner whose score falls below 650.
 To hedge their risk, they also require that you have been in business for two years and show a pattern of increasing revenues and consistent returns.
 But it is during the first few months and years of launching a business that many owners need capital the most.

 Failing to qualify for a bank loan is a common problem for new business owners, and their failure to qualify sometimes does not relate to their credit score at all.
-If you do not meet a bank’s stringent lending requirements, consider taking out a business loan with bad credit with an alternative lender.
+If you do not meet a bank’s stringent lending requirements, consider taking out a merchant cash advance with an alternative lender.

-Alternative lenders grant loans based on your business’ cash flows.
+Alternative lenders offer this type of funding based on your business’ cash flows and whether or not your business processes credit card payments.
 They may want to see a minimum of $8,000 a month in revenue and will lend down to a credit score of 500.
 Rates will be higher than a bank, between 12 to 45%, but lower than a credit card.

-Because they require less documentation to apply, you can receive approval for a bad credit business loan in as little as 24 hours.
+Because they require less documentation to apply, you can receive approval for a merchant loan in as little as 24 hours.
 Funds can be disbursed in days.

 3. Private Business Loan

 Sometimes, the open market does not serve an investor or a borrower’s needs.
 Someone with significant funds to invest may not like their rate of return in the stock market and be looking for opportunities elsewhere.
 A borrower may want more flexibility in their loan than a bank offers.
 Private business loans serve to meet both loan participants’ needs.